 Also, don’t forget to explore the Barbara Hepworth Sculpture Garden, though, you might want to miss this if you’re not interested in sculptures or art. 🙂

-Plus, if you’ve worked up an appetite, head over to The Cornish Deli that’s a great place for a light lunch or breakfast.
+Plus, if you’ve worked up an appetite, head over to The Cornish Deli which’s a great place for a light lunch or breakfast.
 For dinner, it’s got to be the Porthminster Kitchen that’s got some of the freshest seafood in the town.

 Perched not too far from the Welsh border, Shrewsbury is a historic town that’s famous for being the birthplace of Charles Darwin.
 That being said, he’s not the only claim to fame in Shrewsbury, it’s totally steeped in history and a great place to stop for a day trip.